 The song can be difficult to play for beginners but is fine for intermediate guitar players.
 Mostly chords meant for singing over, it has a number of repeating licks in it on both the electric guitar part and acoustic as well.

-Denver begins plucking through his chords rather than strumming them in the second verse, which can be a difficult technique for beginners as well but is certainly important to learn.
+Denver begins arpeggiates his way through his chords rather than strumming them in the second verse, which can be a difficult technique for beginners as well but is certainly important to learn.
+If you’re not quite at the level required for this technique, you can always strum your way through the entire track.

 The Lion Sleeps Tonight by The Tokens